JibJab

-JibJab is an American independent digital entertainment studio based in Los Angeles, California.
-Founded in 1999 by brothers Evan and Gregg Spiridellis, it first achieved widespread attention during the 2004 US presidential election when their video of George W. Bush and John Kerry singing "This Land Is Your Land" became a viral hit.
-Initially known for political and social satire, JibJab produced commercials and shorts for clients such as Sony, Noggin, Cartoon Network, Nickelodeon, PBS Kids, Sprout, NBC, Qubo, and Disney before focusing on its now-flagship personalized eCard and messaging services.
-In 2016, its animated sticker-making program – which has been available since 2004 – became the top App Store app by download growth.
+JibJab Catapult CA, Inc. is an American independent digital entertainment studio based in Los Angeles, California.
+Founded in 1999 by brothers Evan and Gregg Spiridellis, it first achieved widespread attention during the 2004 US presidential election.

-In 2012, JibJab also expanded into the children's educational market with its multi-platform learning program, StoryBots, which has since spawned two Netflix television series, Ask the StoryBots and StoryBots Super Songs.

 In 2019, JibJab was acquired by the private equity firm Catapult Capital.

+Initially known for political and social satire, JibJab produced commercials and shorts for clients such as Sony, Noggin, Cartoon Network, Nickelodeon, PBS Kids, Sprout, NBC, Qubo, and Disney before focusing on its now-flagship personalized e-card and messaging services.
+JibJab also expanded into the children's educational market with StoryBots, which has since spawned two Netflix television series.

+History

+JibJab was founded in 1999 by brothers Evan and Gregg Spiridellis.
+It first achieved widespread attention during the 2004 US presidential election when their animated parody video of George W. Bush and John Kerry singing "This Land Is Your Land" became a viral hit.

+In 2004, it released its animated sticker-making program, which became the 2016 top App Store app by download growth.

+In 2012, JibJab also expanded into the children's educational market with its multi-platform learning program, StoryBots, which has since spawned two Netflix television series: Ask the StoryBots and StoryBots Super Songs.

+In 2019, JibJab was acquired by the private equity firm Catapult Capital.

+Videos

+Initially known for political and social satire, JibJab produced commercials and shorts for clients such as Sony, Noggin, Cartoon Network, Nickelodeon, PBS Kids, Sprout, NBC, Qubo, and Disney.

 Political satire

 "Cooking With Clinton"

-One of JibJab's first animations "Cooking With Clinton" is about then-president Bill Clinton trying to show the viewers how to bake weed brownies while being high and repeatedly asking Hillary for a glass of water.
+One of JibJab's first animations "Cooking With Clinton" is about then-president Bill Clinton trying to show the viewers how to bake weed brownies while high.
+He repeatedly asks Hillary for a glass of water.

 "Capitol Ill"

-For the 2000 presidential election JibJab released a Flash movie entitled "Capitol Ill" in July 2000, which featured an animated rap battle between George W. Bush and Al Gore.
+For the 2000 United States presidential election, JibJab and AtomFilms released an interactive Flash movie titled "Capitol Ill" on July 15, 2000.
+This featured an animated rap battle between George W. Bush and Al Gore over the beat of "Fantastic Voyage" by Coolio.
 Bill Clinton and George H. W. Bush also make appearances.
 This cartoon aired on Mad TV on November 4, 2000.

+"Rumple!"

+In 2001, JibJab released a series of Flash movies featuring then-President George W. Bush and his 3-inch tall "imaginary" friend named Rumple facing challenges and solving them while singing catchy tunes.